 Difference between Brain and Spinal Cord: Function, Anatomy and Structure

-Edited By Irshad Anwar | Updated on Sep 18, 2024 03:13 PM IST
+Edited By Irshad Anwar | Updated on Nov 29, 2024 09:57 PM IST

-What Is The Human Brain?
+What is the Human Brain?

 The human brain is the command centre for the nervous system of human beings, receiving signals from the sensory organs, sending motor signals out to the musculature, and regulating critical functions within the body.
 It follows then, that the brain works in close partnership with the spinal cord to comprise the central nervous system, intervening in most integration and coordination of body systems.

-The brain, together with the spinal cord, controls higher functions—thought and action—along with the maintenance functions of the body, those that allow a person to stay alive.
+The brain, together with the spinal cord, controls higher functions thought and action along with the maintenance functions of the body, those that allow a person to stay alive.
 These higher functions are integrated rather seamlessly, as anyone who experiences the repositioning of a body part can attest to.
 Understanding the structure and functions of the brain is very crucial in the understanding of issues related to neurology and further in the way of treating them.

-Structure And Anatomy Of Brain And Spinal Cord
+Structure and Anatomy of Brain and Spinal Cord

-The structure and anatomy is described below-
+The structure and anatomy are described below-

 Brain

 • The brain is a complex organ which serves as the centre of the nervous system in controlling most of the activities in the body.
-It can be grossly divided into several major parts :
+It can be grossly divided into several major parts.

 • Cerebrum: the brain's largest division harbouring higher cognitive functions like thought, learning, and decision-making.